Governor raises gay pride flag over Wisconsin Capitol in show of support for LGBTQ+ community

 MADISON, Wis.
-(AP) — State workers acting on Democratic Gov. Tony Evers’ orders raised a gay pride flag over the Wisconsin Capitol on Thursday in a sign of support for the LGBTQ+ community as it weathers heightened attacks from conservatives across the country.
+(AP) — A gay pride flag rose the Wisconsin Capitol on Thursday in a sign of support for the LGBTQ+ community as it weathers heightened attacks from conservatives across the country.

-Workers raised the progress pride flag during a noon ceremony as Evers and dozens of spectators looked on.
+Democratic Gov. Tony Evers ordered the flag raised during a noon ceremony as dozens of spectators looked on.
 The flag will fly over the Capitol throughout the month of June in recognition of Pride month below the U.S. and the Wisconsin state flag.

 The Village People’s “YMCA” and Abba’s “Dancing Queen” played from speakers before the ceremony began.
 Spectators were decked in T-shirts that read “Be Kind” and “You Are Loved.”